 Calls to Lifeline are answered by trained counsellors who can provide help and support.
 Counsellors are experienced in dealing with suicide, self-harm, abuse, trauma, depression, anxiety and many other issues.
 Lines are open 24 hours a day, seven days a week.
 Calls are free from landlines and mobiles.

-(Textphone: 18001 808 8000)
+(Deaf people and those with hearing difficulties or speech impairment can call Textphone: 18001 808 8000)